Letters of Recommendation

 Completion of premedical coursework while enrolled at Columbia's School of General Studies.
 Students who start their premedical coursework at GS but complete it elsewhere are ineligible for committee support.

-*GS undergraduate premeds are also expected to satisfy these criteria; however, their committee support is not contingent upon a 2.75 GPA in math and science at Columbia nor are they required to complete at least 120 of work in health care settings.
+*GS undergraduate premeds are also expected to satisfy these criteria; however, their committee support is not contingent upon a 2.75 GPA in math and science at Columbia.

 Each student preparing to apply to medical, dental, or veterinary school with the support of the Premedical Committee is required to undergo a committee interview sometime in the months before applying.
 For more information, students should consult the Guide to Committee Interviews and the Art of the Medical School Interview.